Ali Iskandar of Johor: Early years

 Tengku Ali succeeded his father in 1835 as the Sultan of Johor, but was not recognised as the Sultan of Johor for the first few years of his reign.
-A proclamation by the British colonial government in September 1840 granted him the right as the legitimate heir as his father's successor, but not amounting to a recognition as the "Sultan of Johor".
+A proclamation by the British colonial government in September 1840 granted him the right as the legitimate heir as his father's successor, but not amounting to recognition as the "Sultan of Johor".

 In the 1840s, Johor began to receive the first Chinese settlers (mainly immigrants from Swatow and Chaozhou).
 The young Temenggong, Tun Daeng Ibrahim, took up the administrative tasks of the state.
-He imposed taxes upon these settlers, which went to the Temenggong's charge.
-However, unlike the Temenggong, Sultan Ali was unwilling to involve himself with the affairs of the state but at the same time complained of receiving insufficient allowance from the British.
-He was well known for his penchant for an extravagant lifestyle, and was chalking up considerable debts by the 1850s.
+He imposed taxes on these settlers, which went to the Temenggong's charge.
+However, unlike the Temenggong, Sultan Ali was unwilling to involve himself with the affairs of the state but at the same time complained about receiving an insufficient allowance from the British.
+He was well known for his penchant for an extravagant lifestyle, and had accumulated considerable debts by the 1850s.

 Meanwhile, loyalty among the local Malays in Johor to the ruling classes became increasingly divided between the royalty and the nobility.
-In 1852, Thomas Church, the Resident Councillor of Singapore, sums up the situation of the Malays along the East Coast of the Malay Peninsula:
+In 1852, Thomas Church, the Resident Councillor of Singapore, summed up the situation of the Malays along the east coast of the Malay Peninsula:

 In this neighbourhood, there are two parties, on one side, the Sultan of Lingga, the Sultan of Trengganu, and the young princes of Johore; on the other, the Raja Bendahara of Pahang, and the Temenggong Sri Maharaja.

 Nevertheless, there was no major hostility as a result of the division of loyalty between the royalty and the nobility.
 In the same year, an English merchant, W.H.
 Read, controlled Sultan Ali's royal seal in exchange for a promise to liquidate his debts.
-Read had been an active supporter of Sultan Ali's claims for recognition as the legitimate ruler of Johor and the state's revenue, with the Temenggong as his vassal.
-As a result of economic and political pressure from these traders, the Governor did consider granting a formal recognition to Sultan Ali as the legitimate ruler of Johor, but in the process, he received a strong protest from Temenggong Daeng Ibrahim and his young son, Abu Bakar.
+Read had been an active supporter of Sultan Ali's goal of being recognized as the Sultan of Johor and gaining control of the state's revenue, with the Temenggong as his vassal.
+As a result of economic and political pressure from these traders, the Governor did consider granting formal recognition to Sultan Ali as the legitimate ruler of Johor, but in the process, he received a strong protest from Temenggong Daeng Ibrahim and his young son, Abu Bakar.

 By the early 1850s, Johor was effectively under the control of the Temenggong; followers who attempted to act in Sultan Ali's interests were quickly expelled by force by the Temenggong's followers.